Haselnussbomber/HaselTweaks/README.md

 ### Character Class Switcher

-Clicking on a class/job in the character window finds the matching gearset and equips it.
+Clicking on a class/job in the Character window finds the matching gearset and equips it.

 Features: